Portfolio Projects¶

 - Business effort

 Each side can be allocated across the relevant lead and contributors.
-Those allocations depend on the team configured in the sidebar, so team changes have planning consequences here as well.
+Allocations depend on the team configured in the Properties drawer, so team changes have planning consequences here as well.

 Actual effort and time log¶